Personalized Two-sided Dose Interval: Concluding Remarks

 In this paper, we present a method for estimating the personalized two-sided PDI.
 To directly estimate the PDI from an ERM, we develop a loss function that is robust to misspecification of the nuisance components (the propensity score and the dose-probability curve), and design a computationally tractable surrogate loss function for obtaining PDI estimators over the product RKHS.
 We show that the excess risk bound of our estimated PDI converges to the true optimal PDI at a rate that depends on the estimation error of the nuisance parameters and the approximation error of the PDI using functions within the product RKHS.
 The simulation results show that our direct method can yield PDIs that are more likely to be valid and more accurate in terms of bias and classification performance measures when compared to indirect methods.

-The proposed methodology has a limitation that it only considers a moderate number of covariates.
-The method can be extended to accommodate high-dimensional covariates in order to broaden its applicability and better suit diverse medical applications.
-We plan to pursue this direction in future research.
-We also note that our method relies on the hormesis, i.e., Assumption \ref{(A4)}.
-This assumption restricts the shape of the dose-probability curve, but can be empirically verified in certain cases, such as the warfarin data example we provide.
-However, in cases where this assumption is difficult to verify due to insufficient observations or heterogeneous data sources, an investigator should be aware of this assumption and consider focusing on revealing the mechanism between the treatment and outcome through clinical trials.
+The proposed methodology offers several opportunities for extension.
+First, our framework is well-suited to settings with a moderate number of covariates, as illustrated by the two real-world applications in Section \ref{sec:Data}, involving 5 and 11 variables, respectively.
+To increase its versatility, the method could be extended to accommodate high-dimensional covariates, expanding its applicability to a broader range of scenarios.
+Second, many real-world datasets are collected in online settings, where the optimal decision rule must be updated sequentially as new data arrive.
+While our framework is developed for an offline setting, which aligns with the structure of the two real-world datasets analyzed, it would be valuable to extend the framework to an online setting and investigate the corresponding regret bounds.
+Third, while the ERM in \eqref{eq-ERM-surloss} is solved within the RKHS framework, alternative function spaces---such as those generated by (deep) neural networks \citep{DL2015, DLbook2016}, random forests \citep{Breiman2001}, or generalized additive models \citep{gam}---could be used in principle.
+However, establishing the convergence analysis of the PDI estimates in these alternative spaces requires substantial effort, as it involves distinct approximation theories that differ fundamentally from the RKHS approximation theory.
+Furthermore, the parameterization of these spaces differs from that of the RKHS, which may render the proposed DC algorithm incapable of preserving convexity under their parameterization.
+Therefore, we defer the exploration of these directions to future work.
+Lastly, we also note that our method relies on the hormesis, i.e., Assumption \ref{(A4)}.
+This assumption restricts the shape of the dose-probability curve, but can be empirically verified in certain cases, such as the data examples in Section \ref{sec:Data}.
+However, in cases where this assumption is difficult to verify due to insufficient observations or heterogeneous data sources, an investigator should be aware of this assumption and, if applicable, consider focusing on uncovering the mechanism between treatment and outcome through randomized experiments.